L-spaces, taut foliations, and graph manifolds: The main theorem

-We thank Jonathan Bowden, Steve Boyer, and Adam Clay for sharing their preprints \cite{Bowden,BC-prep} with us, and Steve Boyer, Cameron Gordon, and Tye Lidman for helpful comments on an previous version of the manuscript.
+\textbf{Acknowledgements:}{ We thank Jonathan Bowden, Steve Boyer, and Adam Clay for sharing their preprints \cite{Bowden,BC-prep} with us; Steve Boyer, Cameron Gordon, Tye Lidman, and the referees for helpful comments on a previous version of the manuscript. }